pouyakary/comment/README.md

 cmd + v    -->  to paste the comments
 ```

 And this is too much work for a comment.
 That's why this extension exists.
-You may just type your comment in a line you want to commentify and then use `⌘+y` / `Ctrl+y` to make it a comment.
+Comment 5 is a complete KFCS experience with intelligence in mind.

 In order to reduce the settings time, this extension has a content-aware system, it scans the spacing of your lines start and then understands the real and relative indentations needed for KFCS.
 It then chooses a comment template between `Section W80`, `Section W65` and `InSection` comments.
 The language is also understood by the editors environmental settings.